Composite decking or wood decking?

 COMPOSITE DECKING OPTIONS

-Capped PVC (from TimberTech’s AZEK line, for example), is 100% plastic.
-To make capped PVC deck boards, a machine pushes a plastic-based material out into a board.
+Capped PVC (like TimberTech’s AZEK line), is 100% plastic.
+To make capped PVC decking, a machine pushes a plastic-based material out into a board.
 Then, the board gets wrapped with a rigid plastic shell that comes in a variety of colors and grain patterns.
-The shell protects against mildew, scratching, staining, and fading.
+The shell protects against mildew, scratches, stains, and fading.

-The initial investment in composite decking can save money in the long run: In contrast to wood decking (like Treated Pine, Cedar, Ipe, etc.), composite decking from companies like Trex or Timbertech/AZEK will never need to be re-sealed or stained.
-However, just like wood, it does need some deck maintenance.
+Your initial investment in composite usually saves money over the long run.
+Unlike wood decking, composite decking will never need to be re-sealed or stained.
+Composite does need some minimal deck maintenance.
 We recommend cleaning your deck according to manufacturer instructions at least twice a year (spring and fall).

-Here at JMJ Residential/Ann Arbor Decks, we’re seasoned TimberTech decking installers, and have achieved TrexPro Platinum status with a 5-star rating.
+Here at Ann Arbor Decks, we’re seasoned TimberTech and Deckorators decking installers, and we’re 5-star TrexPro Platinum installers.

 TrexⓇ Composite Decking